 Maintaining the correct level of alkalinity in your hot tub’s water is critical.
 While you can buy expensive chemicals, you might be surprised to learn you can also use baking soda.
-But how much baking soda do I use to increase alkalinity in a hot tub?
+But how much baking soda do I add to raise alkalinity in a hot tub?

 Here’s what I found out after testing it: